Chocolate Oat Muffins are a great breakfast (or snack) that will give you plenty of energy to get your day started or to keep it going!

-Coming up with tempting recipes that will make my kids' (and husband's) eyes light up early in the morning is a great way to make sure they'll eat and get plenty of nutrition in every bite.
-These easy to prepare Oaty Muffins are made with whole wheat flour, oats, and eggs for some much needed protein.
+Coming up with tempting recipes that will make my kids’ (and husband’s) eyes light up early in the morning is a great way to make sure they’ll eat and get plenty of nutrition in every bite.
+These easy to prepare Chocolate Oat Muffins are made with oats and eggs for some much needed protein.
 The honey provides a sweet taste that will hopefully add to that morning boost and help you avoid a 10am crash.
 Good for bellies and for moods!

 - 3/4 cup old fashioned oats